1984 James Hardie 1000: Group C

 This was the last Bathurst 1000 to include Group C Touring Cars, which had first contested the Bathurst 1000 in 1973.
 While a production based category, continual parity adjustments to keep the leading vehicles roughly at the same pace had seen the cars become wildly over-specified.
 That led to a decision by the Confederation of Australian Motor Sport (CAMS) in mid-1983 that Australian touring car racing would abandon its locally developed Group C rules and would be run under regulations based on the FIA's international Group A rules from 1 January 1985.

-The major contenders in Group C were the V8-engined Ford Falcons and Holden Commodores, the lone V12 Jaguar XJ-S and 6 cylinder BMW 635 CSi, the rotary Mazda RX-7's, and the Nissan Bluebird turbos.
+The major contenders in Group C were the V8-engined Ford Falcons and Holden Commodores, the lone V12 Jaguar XJ-S and 6 cylinder BMW 635 CSi, the rotary Mazda RX-7s, and the Nissan Bluebird turbos.
 Also running in Group C were the now outdated Chevrolet Camaro Z28s.

-It would be the final Bathurst appearance for the Bluebird turbo which would be replaced in Group A in 1986 by the Nissan Skyline DR30 RS.
+It would be the final Bathurst appearance for the American Camaro at Bathurst until 2023.
+It was also the final appearance for the pioneering turbo touring car in Australia, the Nissan Bluebird turbo which would be replaced in Group A in 1986 by the turbocharged Nissan Skyline DR30 RS.

 After the car made its debut in the inaugural 500-mile race at Phillip Island in 1960, it would be the final Bathurst 1000 for the Ford Falcon until 1992.
 The Commodore (in various models), Jaguar, BMW and Mazda all saw action during the Group A years in Australia (1985–1992).

+One car, the No.7 Qld Highway Patrol Racing Team Holden VK Commodore of Lester Smerdon and Wayne Park, ran in a mixed configuration.
+It ran the standard VK Commodore body that would be seen throughout 1985 in Group A, completely devoid of the front and rear spoilers and flared wheel guards as seen on the HDT, Roadways and Warren Cullen Group C VK's.
+However, the Queensland Police run car did use full Group C mechanicals (engine, transmission etc).